How we adapt our curriculum and learning environment

 For example, ensuring all pupils can hear instructions, questioning skills to ensure engagement, visual prompts and scaffolds, adapting print to suit needs, using models and concrete manipulatives, use of accessible technology, appropriate differentiation

-Teachers use tasks that allow all children the best opportunity to learn through a range of visual, auditory and kinaesthetic learning styles.
+Teachers personalise tasks to support all pupils to have the opportunity to be successful.
 This includes using visual aids and prompts, graphic organisers, recording work in different formats and hands-on experiences.

 Some of the additional actions we may take to achieve this are: